Aquarium

 The aquarium principle was fully developed in 1850 by the chemist Robert Warington, who explained that plants added to water in a container would give off enough oxygen to support animals, so long as the numbers of animals did not grow too large.
 The aquarium craze was launched in early Victorian England by Gosse, who created and stocked the first public aquarium at the London Zoo in 1853, and published the first manual, The Aquarium: An Unveiling of the Wonders of the Deep Sea in 1854.
 Small aquariums are kept in the home by hobbyists.
 There are large public aquariums in many cities.
 Public aquariums keep fish and other aquatic animals in large tanks.
-A large aquarium may have otters, turtles, dolphins, sharks, penguins, seals, and whales.
-Most aquarium tanks also have plants.
+A large aquarium may have otters, dolphins, sharks, penguins, seals, and whales.
+Many aquarium tanks also have plants.

 An aquarist owns fish or maintains an aquarium, typically constructed of glass or high-strength acrylic.
-Cuboid aquaria are also known as fish tanks or simply tanks, while bowl-shaped aquaria are also known as fish bowls.
+Aquaria with flat walls are known as fish tanks or simply tanks, while those with rounded walls are known as fish bowls.
 Size can range from a small glass bowl, a few liters in volume, to immense public aquaria of thousands of liters.
 Specialized equipment maintains appropriate water quality and other characteristics suitable for the aquarium's residents.

 History and popularization

 Antiquity

 In 1369, the Hongwu Emperor of China established a porcelain company that produced large porcelain tubs for maintaining goldfish; over time, people produced tubs that approached the shape of modern fish bowls.
 Leonhard Baldner, who wrote Vogel-, Fisch- und Tierbuch (Bird, Fish, and Animal Book) in 1666, maintained weather loaches and newts.
-It is sometimes held that the aquarium was invented by the Romans, who are said to have kept sea barbels in marble-and-glass tanks, but this is definitely not true.
+It is sometimes held that the aquarium was invented by the Romans, who are said to have kept sea barbels in marble-and-glass tanks, but scholars doubt the veracity of this.